[Minor revision-posted 2/9/18 (replaces 4/12/16 edition)]

 b.
 Principal Investigators

 PIs must review their ledgers on a monthly basis in order to identify and communicate errors on their projects.
 PIs are responsible for ensuring cost transfers are fully documented and are processed timely in accordance with this policy.
 Frequent errors in the recording of costs may indicate the need for improvements in departmental processes.

 c.
 Accounting Services

-Accounting Services will provide guidance to departments on the interpretation of federal regulations, sponsor terms and conditions, and the policy requirements contained herein.
-Accounting Services is also responsible for reviewing, approving, and escalating submitted cost transfers in accordance with this policy.
-If requests are inadequately justified, Accounting Services may require cost transfers to be reversed or moved to a non-sponsored fund.
+AS will provide guidance to departments on the interpretation of federal regulations, sponsor terms and conditions, and the policy requirements contained herein.
+AS is also responsible for reviewing, approving, and escalating submitted cost transfers in accordance with this policy.

 04 Audit Services